fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 - Non-urgent
   - "Non-urgent" means your request can wait until the next time you and Mike are scheduled to meet in Zoom.
 In which case, please comment in the Hallway section of your agenda doc from the meeting you share.
   - If you don’t share a meeting with Mike, please post in the #help-ceo channel without mentioning `@mikemcneil`.
-Charlie Chance monitors this channel and will prioritize your request or add it to the 🔭🗣[CEO office hours agenda](https://docs.google.com/document/d/1g7iYQ_4vwLHnlVYb9J4MdlBkFNcFfweBB4pVWRwMWpI/edit?usp=sharing).
+Tee Lucas monitors this channel and will prioritize your request or add it to the 🔭🗣[CEO office hours agenda](https://docs.google.com/document/d/1g7iYQ_4vwLHnlVYb9J4MdlBkFNcFfweBB4pVWRwMWpI/edit?usp=sharing).
 - Urgent
   - “Urgent” requests can’t wait until another scheduled meeting.
 If you have an urgent request, please mention `@mikermcneil` in the relevant Slack thread or channel.
 Please don't use group DMs.
 - Emergency